-- 4. County contest will be divided into: - 5.
-Ribbons and prize money will be withheld if participants do not participate in the Public Fashion Revue. - 6.
-Exhibitors may enter two classes, one entry per class. - 7.
-Exhibits should be from current year's project work. - 8.
-Outfit must be purchased or constructed and modeled by the 4-H member. - 9.
-A 4" x 6" picture of the model (both boys and girls) in the garment styled for judging of buymanship is to be presented to the judge at the time of judging.
+Photo for Fair Display: A 4" x 6" picture of the model (both boys and girls) in the garment styled for judging of Shopping in Style is to be presented to the judge at the time of judging.
 This picture will be displayed at the fair.